TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Localization/ManagingTranslations.rst

 This sections highlights the different ways to translate and manage XLIFF files.

-..  index:: Internationalization; Fetch translations
+..  index:: Localization; Fetch translations
 ..  _xliff-translating-fetch:

 Fetching translations